My Android App List

 Its useful for Hex to RGB-CMYK conversion.
-Magic Color Picker can choose from Color wheel but can’t put number.
-ColorHex can put number.
+Magic Color Picker can choose from a Color wheel but can’t put a number.
+ColorHex can put the number.

 I use AIDE for some script editing.
-Stock editor is alright just to open though.
+A stock editor is alright just to open though.

 For all the barcoding needs.
 I don’t use this that much though.
 QR Droid is also good.

-For opening the apps in the computer.
-Installing separately on desktop is also alright.
+For opening the apps on the computer.
+Installing separately on a desktop is also alright.

-For OCR from image.
+For OCR from an image.
 Sign up for PRO version.

 To make sure that you plug the charger off after your phone is full.
 Works very well, it wakes me up when I am sleeping